 Twenty minutes later, Will pushed through the canvas flap and stepped into the violet glow of the camp.

-Allison didn't even look up from the glowing ember of earth magic she was holding beneath a suspended iron pot.
-Anticipating his pace, she simply reached out with her free hand, holding out a freshly poured tin cup of hot water right as Will stepped into reach.
+Allison kept her focus on the glowing ember of earth magic she held beneath a suspended iron pot.
+She anticipated his pace.
+She reached out with her free hand and offered a freshly poured tin cup of hot water right as Will stepped into reach.

-He took it without breaking stride, taking a seat on a low rock beside the fire.
+He took it without breaking stride and sat on a low rock beside the fire.

-Maddie sat opposite him, methodically oiling the heavy iron of her broadsword.
-She was already in her kinetic-weave suit, her hair pulled back, her eyes carrying the flat, operational focus of someone who had processed whatever the night had been and filed it under done and next.
+Maddie sat opposite him.
+She methodically oiled the heavy iron of her broadsword.
+She wore her carbon-mesh suit.
+Her hair was pulled back tight.
+Her eyes held a flat, operational focus.
 She looked up when Will sat down.

 "Tell me you feel that," Maddie said.
 "Because right now, this fifteen percent threat generation feels like the System bolted a magnet to my spine."